fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * In Python 3, UTF-8 is the default encoding when dealing with files handles.
 In Python 2, file operations use binary encoding.
 To read/write binary data to files with Python 3, use the `'rb'`/`'wb'` modes.

+### Item 7: Use List Comprehensions Instead of map and filter

+* List comprehensions are clearer than `map` and `filter` as they don't require `lambda` expressions.

+* List comprehensions can be used for mapping and filtering.

+* Dictionaries and sets can also use comprehensions.